0cyn/ksuite/README.md

-This is a collection of unofficial, unvetted, unverified tooling I've written for binja.
+This is a modpack for BinaryNinja that implements some UI modifications and also adds support for a few file formats.

-It is not associated or affiliated with Vector35 in any capacity.
+It is not officially associated or affiliated with Vector35 in any capacity.

 ## UI Tooling

-### RightSideBar
+### Dockable Sidebars

-Thin sidebar pinned to the right side of the window.

-Where new UI tooling added by this plugin goes.
+Sidebars support all 4 positions (at the 4 corners of the screen,) and widgets can be moved around.

 #### ARM Manual